Audit Quality Review

 Our inspections monitor compliance with ‘Relevant Requirements’ as defined in the 2016 Regulations.
 Relevant Requirements include, for example, the Auditing Standards, Ethical Standards and Quality Control Standards for auditors issued by the FRC and the Audit Regulations issued by the relevant professional bodies.

 We identify areas where improvements are required to safeguard or enhance audit quality and/or comply with regulatory requirements.
 We seek to agree an action plan with each firm inspected to achieve the improvements needed.
 We assess periodically the adequacy of the progress made by the firm in addressing our findings.

-On occasion, matters arising from our inspections may result in a sanction being imposed and enforced against a statutory auditor and/or the audit firm in accordance with the FRC Audit Enforcement Procedure.
+We consider whether enforcement action is appropriate for all inspections assessed as requiring improvements or significant improvements.
+This may result in a sanction being imposed and enforced against a statutory auditor and/or the audit firm in accordance with the FRC Audit Enforcement Procedure.
 Such matters are the responsibility of the FRC’s Enforcement Division.

 Our reporting arrangements are among the most transparent of any audit regulator in the world and we believe that they contribute to achieving continuous improvements in the quality of UK auditing.

 Each year we publish a number of individual firm and thematic inspections reports, which summarise the results of our inspection activities.
 We also contribute to the FRC’s overall report on audit quality.

 We also issue confidential reports on individual audits reviewed to the relevant audit firms and Audit Committee Chairs.
 These reports include our assessment of the quality of the audit work inspected using one of four audit quality categories as follows: